savonet/book/installation.md

 opam info liquidsoap-lang
 ```

 to find out which OCaml versions are compatible.
-Then create a switch for your
+Liquidsoap needs at least OCaml
-chosen version:
+5.5.
+Then create a switch for your chosen version:

 ```
 opam switch create <ocaml version>